-While most chronographs are characterized by their dramatically lowered legibility compared to normal three-handers, this one does a very good job at its primary function: telling time.
-The sword-shaped hands are large enough to be easily read from any angle (the contrast color scheme and the sapphire crystal with anti-reflective coating help a lot,) and there is enough space on them for bucketloads of Superluminova that make the watch extremely legible even in twilight.
+While most chronographs are characterized by their dramatically lowered legibility compared to normal three-handers, this one does a good job at its primary function: telling time.
+The sword-shaped hands are large enough to be easily read from any angle (the contrast color scheme and the sapphire crystal with anti-reflective coating help a lot,) and there is enough space on them for bucketloads of Superluminova that make the dial extremely legible even in twilight.

 The orange elements on the other three hands (namely, the central chronograph seconds hand, the 30-minute totalizer at 12-o’clock and the small seconds sub-dial at 6 hours) are, regretfully, not luminous: it’s just orange paint, but the layout is still contrasting enough to be seen in normal lighting.

 The only legibility issue here is the date window.
 Being as small as it is, it may be sometimes difficult to read.
-Also, given how broad the minute pointer is, it will be completely hidden from your eyes for at least four minutes every hour: something that I personally find a bit irritating.
+Also, given how broad the minute pointer is, it will be completely hidden from your eyes for at least four minutes every hour: something that I find a bit irritating.

 Pricing & Availability

 At the time of original publishing of this review, the Steinhart Nav.B-Chrono 47 Baumuster B Grey Edition (ref.
-106-0877) was available at Steinhart’s own online store at a fairly affordable price of €990 (approximately $1150 USD) with the sticker price including European VAT, but not including shipping and handling.
-For those living outside the EU, the price is obviously lower at some €832.
+106-0877) was available at Steinhart’s online store at a fairly affordable price of €990 (approximately $1150) with the sticker price including European VAT, but not including shipping and handling.
+For those living outside the EU, the price is lower at some €832.
 From where I stand, this is one of the best choices for those not willing to pay five or six times more for a pilot’s watch issued by a premium brand.